KeremAslan/vrp-benchmark-playground/intro.md

 ---
-title: This will be used as the title-tag of the page head
+title: Introducing the Vehicle Routing Playground
 ---

-hello
+Introducing the Vehicle Routing Playground
 =====

-#Introducing the Vehicle Routing Playground

 Over the past two decades, e-commerce and other convenience services like food delivery and ride sharing services have become more ubiquitous in our daily lives.
 Over time the market place has become increasingly more competitive as